 One of the concerns associated with the use of testosterone boosters is the heightened risk of prostate cancer.
-While there has been research that alludes to an increased risk of prostate cancer with the use of testosterone boosters, that may not be the case.
-According to research from the NYU Langone Medical Center and New York University School of Medicine, testosterone therapy does not raise the risk of aggressive prostate cancer.
+While there is research that alludes to an increased risk of prostate cancer with the use of testosterone boosters, that may not be the case.
+According to research from NYU Langone Medical Center and New York University School of Medicine, testosterone therapy does not raise the risk of aggressive prostate cancer.
 That said, your doctor should be informed if you have a history of prostate cancer and you’re looking to use testosterone boosters.

 In 2014, the FDA (Food and Drug Administration) had manufacturers place labels on products that warned about a possible increased risk of heart attacks and strokes with use (5).
-They also urged patients to immediately seek medical attention if they began to experience chest pain, shortness of breath or trouble breathing, weakness in one part or on one side of the body, or slurred speech.
+They also urged patients to immediately seek medical attention if they begin to experience chest pain, shortness of breath or trouble breathing, weakness in one part or on one side of the body, or slurred speech.

 In regards to research, a study published in The New England Journal of Medicine found a link between an increased risk of cardiovascular issues and the use of a gel.